Mehul2203/DATA533-Lab4-1/README.md

 Navdeep Singh Saini
 Andrew Nguyen
 ---
-+ The screenshot showing the coverage reports is in the file coverage_report.jpg
 + The link to our **Published package** is https://pypi.org/project/realestatedata533/
 + Video Recording Link is https://youtu.be/GyTlLxad8RI
-+ Error and exception handlers are added.
-+ The rest of the files are similar to the previous labs.
+---
+## About:
+The Python Package aims to provide the necessary real estate information based on the user's requirements and inputs.